 The damage or injury caused to the third party due to a commercial vehicle can be of a higher magnitude.
 This attracts equal amounts of compensation that can prove to be a major financial loss for you.
 It can adversely affect the business as well.
 However, insurance provides a safety net against financial losses where third-party damage or injuries are concerned.

 A commercial vehicle is one of the assets that help the vehicle owner keep the business running.
 Any kind of damages caused to this asset can have a negative impact on the business.
 In such a situation paying more money for the repair of the vehicle can be even more financially draining.
 Commercial insurance can help you safeguard your savings/income by paying for the repairs of the damaged vehicle.

 Commercial Vehicle Insurance ensures that you remain stress-free and can continue to focus on the business.
-Buying commercial vehicle insurance can bring relief to you in terms of damages to the insured vehicle and/or third-party damages or injuries.
+Buying insurance for your commercial car can bring relief to you in terms of damages to the insured vehicle and/or third-party damages or injuries.

 Buying at least a Third-party insurance policy is mandatory in India.
 It covers any person that is directly or indirectly affected by the insured vehicle.
 Third-party vehicle insurance provides the following coverages.

 3. Death of the third party

 The Comprehensive type of vehicle insurance is exhaustive in nature.
 It not only provides mandatory coverage but also covers the insured vehicle against damages such as fire, riots, accidents, etc. Take a look at the following to understand the coverage in detail.

 1. The entire coverage offered by the Third-party liability policy.